top of page

 Beyond Biology

 There is significant evidence that psychological and interpersonal elements greatly influence medication treatment outcomes.
 A psychodynamic approach combines evidence-based pharmacology with psychodynamic insights and methods.
-It recognizes the value of the patient-physician therapeutic alliance and the complex nature of the patient’s treatment wishes.
+It recognizes the value of the patient-physician therapeutic alliance and the complex nature of treatment wishes.
 Factors affecting treatment can be explored and changed, such as:

 • Ambivalence towards medication